 How to add a calculated column in Power BI

 When adding a calculated column, you must use related data if you’re working with more than one table.
 Sometimes all of those values will be in the same table, so the relationship won’t be a factor.
-We’ll use a calculated column to return a simple profit margin based on two fields in the demonstration .pbix file’s Products table.
+We’ll use a calculated column to return a simple profit margin based on two fields in the demonstration .pbix file’s Product table.
 When applying this to your own work, be sure to check for Relationships in the Model window if you’re working with two or more tables.

-- Right-click Products in the Fields pane, and choose New Column.
-Power BI names the new column “Column,” by default, and Power BI will open the formula bar in response.
+- Right-click Products in the Fields pane and choose New Column.
+Power BI names the new column “Column” by default, and Power BI will open the formula bar in response.

-- In the formula bar, enter
+- In the formula bar, overwrite “Column =” by entering

-Simple Profit Margin = Product[List Price] - Product[Standard Cost].Overwrite the default “Column =” text.
+Simple Profit Margin = Product[List Price] - Product[Standard Cost].